HOW TO SEW LEATHER BY HAND?

 - Ø 0.45 mm

-The reference round-tipped needle (L3912) from Deco Cuir is size 002 - Ø1 mm.
-You can use this needle for all your “standard” leather goods creations.
+The Deco Cuir needle, with a round tip, reference (L3912) is size 002 - Ø1 mm.
+You can use this needle for all your "standard" leather goods creations.
 For small leather goods, choose size 004 - Ø0.8 mm.

-To find out more about choosing the right needle and thread for sewing leather, we invite you to consult our guide:
+To learn more about choosing the right needle and thread for sewing leather, we invite you to consult our guide:

-The round awl allows you to enlarge the holes without breaking/damaging the thread to help the passage of the needles, especially when starting and finishing sewing.
+The round awl allows you to enlarge the holes without breaking/damaging the thread to help the needles pass through, particularly when starting and finishing sewing.

-The pliers awl, also called a diamond or diamond awl, allows you to pierce the leather before sewing with saddle stitch (hand sewing the leather).
+The pliers awl, also called a diamond awl, is used to pierce the leather before saddle stitching (hand sewing of leather).

-Tip: remember to sharpen your awl carefully to avoid straining and damaging your leather.
+Tip: remember to sharpen your awl well to avoid forcing and damaging your leather.

 To have quality work, you need quality tools.
-To do this, remember to sharpen and sharpen your tools regularly!
+To do this, remember to sharpen and hone your tools regularly!

-The shaper, the frog and the dry point compass are 3 tools that allow you to trace the seam line: choose the tool that suits you!
+The former, the furnette and the dry point compass are 3 tools which allow you to trace the sewing line: choose the tool which suits you!

-The compass is useful for going to the middle of a room and the tree frog can also dig a furrow to embed the thread and protect the seam.
+The compass is handy for going to the middle of a room and the tree frog can also dig a furrow to drown the thread and protect the seam.

 The striking claw or the stitch marking wheel allows you to have sewing stitches at regular intervals.